bsc-pm/ovni/doc/emulation/nanos6.md

 type.

-In the view, each type is shown with a label declared in the source with the label attribute of the task.
+In the view, each type is shown with a label declared in the source with the label attribute of the running task.
 If no label was specified, one is automatically generated for each type.

 Note that in this view, the numeric event value is a hash function of the type label, so two distinct types (tasks declared in different parts